hoc-ppu/lawchecker/README.md

 - an HTML report which compared two Amendment paper XML files

 ## Python script installation
 Clone the repository if you have not already done so.
 [Here is a guide to cloning](https://www.youtube.com/watch?v=CKcqniGu3tA).
+This project uses submodules so when cloning use, `--recurse-submodules`.
+Alternatively run `submodule update --init`.
-Or if you do not have git installed you could download and extract the zip file.
+If you do not have git installed you could download and extract the zip file.
+You may also need to download the submodule.
 Install a recent version of [Python](https://www.python.org/downloads/) if you have not got one.

 ### *Optionally* create and activate a python virtual environment.